Over time all PCs will run slower eventually. But it’s still hard to accept it when that happens to your Microsoft Surface laptop.

 2. Manage Startup Programs

 Don’t hesitate to disable or remove them once for all.
 On Windows 10, you can use Task Manager to manage those programs or services.
-Just right click on the taskbar (at the bottom), select Task Manager, go to the “Startup” tab, there you can disable any programs you want.
+Just right-click on the taskbar (at the bottom), select Task Manager, go to the “Startup” tab, where you can disable any programs you want.
 Learn more here.

 3. Clean up Hard Drive to Regain More Free Space

 Although there is no science-backed finding, it’s a best practice that you should have at least 15 percent of free disk space to make a PC run smoothly.
 That means if your Surface Pro laptop is 85 percent full for more, it’s time to clean up and make some room for it.

 You can do so manually, by uninstalling unused programs, transferring large files, clearing system registry/junks, etc.

 We recommend a faster yet more efficient way, by using a utility called — CleanMyPC, which does a number of clean-ups automatically so you can free up tons of space in the shortest amount of time.

 4. Lighten Web Browsers While Surfing The Internet